rosiearms/BE-northcoders-news/README.md

 Before running the front end you need to make sure the database is seeded and you are connected.
 Please follow the instructions below.

+Minimum Versions:

+- Node.js - 8.3 +
+- MongoDB - 2.6 +
+- Express - 4.14 +
+- Mongoose - 4.7 +

 # System Setup

-- Make sure you have node installed.
+- Make sure you have at least the minimum version of node installed, as specified above.

 ```node -v```